The Woodrow Wilson Ohio Teaching Fellowships

 - This year’s group is the inaugural class (or cohort) of Fellows in Ohio.

-- Selection included screening at the Foundation, a full-day interview process driven by a team of veteran STEM teachers based in Ohio, and a careful admissions review by the partner universities.
+- Selection includes screening of applications at the Foundation, a full-day interview process driven by a team of veteran STEM teachers based in Ohio, and a careful admissions review by the partner universities.

 Source: The Woodrow Wilson National Fellowship Foundation